Neonatal cystic fibrosis screening testCystic fibrosis screening - neonatal; Immunoreactive trypsinogen; IRT test; CF - screening

 Why the Test is Performed

 Children with CF who are diagnosed early in life and start treatment at a young age may have better nutrition, growth, and lung function.
-Newborn screening tests allow doctors to identify children with CF before they have symptoms.
+This screening test helps doctors identify children with CF before they have symptoms.

 Some states include this test in the routine newborn screening tests that are done before the baby leaves the hospital.